coralblocks/CoralProto/README.md

 ## Float and Double Fields
 - Floats are transmitted through the wire as integers (4-byte big-endian).
 The default precision is 4 decimals.
-- Doubles are transmitted through the wire as longs (8-byte big integer).
+- Doubles are transmitted through the wire as longs (8-byte big-endian).
 The default precision is 8 decimals.

 If you need more or less decimal precision, you can pass the number of decimals when defining the field in the schema:
 ```plain